elegant-scipy/elegant-scipy/markdown/ch7.markdown

 correct alignment.

 You'll remember our astronaut - Eileen Collins - from chapter 3.
-We will be shifting this image then comparing it back to the original until we find the shift that best matches.
+We will be shifting this image by 50 pixels to the right then comparing it back to the original until we find the shift that best matches.
 Obviously this is a silly thing to do, as we know the original orientation, but this way we know the truth.
 Here's the original and shifted image.